 If an eligible claimant has never applied for benefits before, a three page application form is required to be completed and submitted.
-Application forms are available at the band offices and health clinics in Wabaseemoong or Grassy Narrows or by calling the Mercury Disability Board office at 807-466-3146.
+Application forms are available at the band offices and health clinics in Wabaseemoong or Grassy Narrows or by contacting the Mercury Disability Board office.
 Page one is the Claimant Statement and is to be signed by the claimant, page two is the Band Council Statement – this verifies the claimant’s band membership and is to be signed by the Chief of the affiliated first nation, page three is the affidavit and is to be signed by the claimant and also signed by a witness to the claimant’s signature.
-The completed and properly signed application form needs to them be submitted to the Representative on the Board in the community or directly to the Mercury Disability Board office by mail (as original signatures are required).
+The completed and signed application form needs to then be submitted to the Mercury Disability Board office.

-These forms are then processed at the Board office to begin the claims process with the administrator, the Great West Life Assurance Company.
+These forms are then processed at the Board office to begin the claims process with the administrator, The Canada Life Assurance Company (formerly Great West Life Assurance Company).
 The claimant is then put on a waiting list for a neurological assessment.
 The claimant will be notified in writing of the date, time and location of this assessment appointment.
 The completed assessment forms are then scored and forwarded to the administrator.
-Great West Life then reviews that assessment and point score recommendation and determines the claimant’s eligibility for benefits.
+Canada Life then reviews that assessment and point score recommendation and determines the claimant’s eligibility for benefits.
 The claimant will be notified in writing of the outcome of their assessment.

-If the claimant’s claim is approved, their monthly benefit amount is sent to them by cheque or direct deposit can be requested.
+If the claimant’s claim is approved, their monthly benefit amount is sent to them by cheque or direct deposit.

 If the claimant’s claim is denied, the information, including the reason for the denial is sent to the claimant with a copy to the Board.

-If a claimant would like to re-apply, re-application forms are available at the band offices and health clinics in the Wabaseemoong or Grassy Narrows or by calling the Mercury Disability Board office at 807-466-3146.
-To file a re-application, the claimant needs to complete and sign the re-application form and submit it to the Board office (mail or fax is acceptable).
+If a claimant would like to re-apply, re-application forms are available at the band offices and health clinics in the Wabaseemoong or Grassy Narrows or by contacting the Mercury Disability Board office.
+To file a re-application, the claimant needs to complete and sign the re-application form and submit it to the Board office.

 The Board will then assess the re-application including information contained on the re-application form and, if acceptable, the claimant will be put on a wait list for a subsequent neurological assessment.

-If the claimant’s re-application is approved, the monthly benefit amount is sent to them by cheque or direct deposit can be requested.
+If the claimant’s re-application is approved, the monthly benefit amount is sent to them by cheque or direct deposit.

 If the claimant’s re-application is denied, the Board will notify the claimant in writing including the reason for the denial.